Drink 8 cups of water a day to change the quality of your life and your health.

 In the past, this turned into snacking, then over-snacking, and finally missed meals.
 The missed meal would start the whole snacking process over again.

-Being hydrated has made all the difference.
+Drinking 8 cups of water a day has made all the difference.
 Now, I eat my meal and then if I am bored or want a little something else, I sip water.

 This fills the desire to eat and makes it so I don’t get hungry between meals.